Simulating Roman+Gaia Combined Astrometry, Parallaxes, and Proper Motions: Abstract

 \section{Abstract}

 The next generation of high-precision astrometry is rapidly approaching thanks to ongoing and upcoming missions like \euclid, \lsst, and \rst.
-We present a new tool (available at \url{https://github.com/KevinMcK95/gaia_roman_astrometry}) to simulate the astrometric precision that will be achieved when combining \gaia\, data with \rst\, images.
-We construct realistic \rst\, position uncertainties as a function of filter, magnitude, and exposure time, which are combined with \gaia\, precisions and user-defined \rst\, observing strategies to predict the expected uncertainty in position, parallax, and proper motion (PM).
+We present a new tool (available at \url{https://github.com/KevinMcK95/gaia_roman_astrometry}) to simulate the astrometric precision that will be achieved when combining \gaia\, data with \rst\, images. \kam{The statistics that underpin this method generalize to combinations of astrometric datasets from any telescope.} We construct realistic \rst\, position uncertainties as a function of filter, magnitude, and exposure time, which are combined with \gaia\, precisions and user-defined \rst\, observing strategies to predict the expected uncertainty in position, parallax, and proper motion (PM).
 We also simulate the core \rst\, surveys to assess their end-of-mission astrometric capabilities, finding that the High Latitude and Galactic Bulge Time Domain Surveys will deliver \gaia\,-DR3-quality PMs down to $G=26.5$~mag and $G=29.0$~mag, respectively.
 Due to its modest number of repeat observations, we find that the astrometry of the High Latitude Wide Area Survey (HLWAS) is very sensitive to particular choices in observing strategies.
 We compare possible HLWAS strategies to highlight the impact of parallax effects and conclude that a multi-year \rst-only baseline is required for useful PM uncertainties ($<100$~mas/yr).
 This simulation tool is actively being used for ongoing \rst\, proposal writing to ensure astrometric requirements for science goals will be met.
 Subsequent work will expand this tool to include simulated observations from other telescopes to plan for a future where all surveys and datasets are harnessed together.

 \keywords{Proper motions (1295), Astrostatistics (1882), Astrostatistics tools (1887), Stellar kinematics (1608)}